ckswilliams/modOpenREM/docs/netdicom-orthanc-config.rst

               {'GE Medical Systems', 'Discovery STE'},
       }

-Configure Orthanc to make use of the openrem.lua file
+Configure Orthanc to make use of the openrem_orthanc_config.lua file
 -----------------------------------------------------

 Edit ``orthanc.json`` which can be found in: